neelspatel/CS205_Final_Project/README.md

     * *web/* - Django site that we used to allow users to interactively train and run a model on simulated data using our parallel implementation of linear regression.
 Also includes our write-up.

 ## How to Run
-To run a linear regression on a random matrix:
+To run our linear regression implementation on a random matrix:
 ```
 import gen_random
 import linreg